jon-chun/cultural-analytics/docs/index.md

 ## Overview

 Cultural analytics is the study of society and social phenomena by analyzing data and the way it flows.
+This course presumes some coding experience or the introductory course to Digital Humanities, [IPHS 200 Programming Humanity](https://programminghumanity.wordpress.com/) or even more advanced course [IPHS 300 AI for the Humanities](https://aiforthehumanities.wordpress.com/).

+We begin with visualizing and analyzing ***geospatial data*** via maps and charts.
+We’ll build our skills with ***web scraping and API’s*** to create original datasets from websites and services like Twitter, Instagram and YouTube.

+Then we’ll study a vareity of ***natural language processing (NLP)*** subjects from data wrangling to vectorization and topic modeling to state-of-the-art (SOTA) deep neural nets.

+[Narrative sentiment analysis](https://www.cambridge.org/core/what-we-publish/elements/cambridge-elements-series) and [SentimentArcs](https://github.com/jon-chun/sentimentarcs_notebooks) provide a NLP framework to explore the particularities of ***time-series analysis***.

-This course presumes some coding experience or the introductory course to Digital Humanities, Programming Humanity.
-We start my visualizing geospatial data via maps and charts.
-We’ll build on our skills using API’s to create original datasets from social media sites like Twitter.
-Then we’ll develop natural language processing skills including sentiment analysis and topic clustering to explore text for insights.
-We’ll also learn how to graph and explore social networks.
-In class, we’ll do some hands-on projects like analyzing the social network of Game of Thrones and trying to classify who’s tweeting: Trump or Trudeau.
-In the final segment of the course, students develop their own project centered on their interests.
+***Graph theory and network analysis*** introduces new methods to present, relate and compute metrics based on network representations.
+We study hands-on projects like analyzing the social network of Game of Thrones and trying to classify who’s tweeting: Trump or Trudeau.

+The final week will focus on a variety of methods available to host presentations, ML/AI models or full applications on the web.
+This includes several ***free and paid web hosting options*** from no-code static blog platforms to dynamic web full-stack virtual servers on cloud hosts like Amazon Web Services.

+Students produce a wide variety of individualized stand-alone projects demonstrating specific learned skills.
+Our course culminates in a final class project centered on both each student's intellectual interests and personal passions implemented using any combination of the tools and techniques presented throughout the semester.